visgl/deck.gl/docs/effects/lighting-effect.md

 ```

 Parameters:
-* props: a collection of light sources
+* props(Object): a collection of light sources with user defined keys.

 ## Properties